Future of the Royal Air Force: Lightweight Affordable Novel Combat Aircraft programme

-The Future Combat Air System (FCAS) aimed to deliver an unmanned combat aerial vehicle (UCAV) by 2030.
-FCAS will be built in co-operation with France, utilising technology from the BAE Taranis and Dassault nEUROn technology demonstrators.
-Development of full-scale prototypes was expected to begin by 2017.
-In the Royal Air Force, FCAS will be expected to operate alongside Typhoons and F-35 Lightning IIs.

-As a UCAV, FCAS will utilise stealth technology to reduce its radar cross-section (its radar signature is reportedly the size of a dragonfly).
-It will feature a high degree of autonomy, enabling it to complete a large part of its missions without human control.
-It will have a 16-metre (50 ft) wingspan and two internal weapon bays.

-According to Bernard Gray of the Ministry of Defence, technology from FCAS could also be incorporated onto a manned platform.
-Other officials have also insisted that a manned option for FCAS has not been ruled out.
-According to a House of Commons Defence Select Committee (DSC) report, a new "clean-sheet" manned fighter design has not been ruled out, nor has the option to buy further or upgrade existing aircraft.

 Space operations

-The then Secretary of State for Defence, Penny Mordaunt, announced at the Air & Space Power Conference on 17 July 2019 that a Team Artemis, a joint US-UK team will be formed to launch and research small military satellites and "launch a small satellite constellation within a year".
+In July 2019, the then Secretary of State for Defence, Penny Mordaunt, announced at the Air & Space Power Conference that a Team Artemis, a joint US-UK team will be formed to launch and research small military satellites and "launch a small satellite constellation within a year".
 It was announced separately that No. 23 Squadron RAF would reform as Britain's first "space squadron responsible for day-to-day space command-and-control, including the flying of satellites".

 In November 2020, the Prime Minister announced the formation of United Kingdom Space Command.